seleniumbase/SeleniumBase/README.md

 [**Get Started**](#seleniumbase_installation), or Learn More:

 **A framework for all your UI testing:**<br />
-SeleniumBase is a complete end-to-end testing solution for web apps.
-It extends Python's unittest framework by including the WebDriver APIs and adding functionality to make automation more efficient & reliable.
-It simplifies the process of setting up continuous integration and writing automated tests.
+SeleniumBase simplifies end-to-end UI testing by extending Python's unittest framework with WebDriver APIs and adding features to improve the process of creating and running automation.

-**No more repetitive WebDriver coding:**<br />
+**No more repetitive WebDriver code:**<br />
-SeleniumBase automatically takes care of common WebDriver actions such as spinning up & closing web browsers, creating screenshots & logs for test failures, waiting for page objects to fully appear before acting on them, connecting to a Selenium Grid, using a proxy server, writing to a database, etc. (<i>[Read more](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/command_line.md)</i>)
+SeleniumBase automatically handles common WebDriver actions such as spinning up web browsers, waiting for page objects to load, saving screenshots during test failures, and more. (<i>[Read about the command line interface](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/command_line.md).</i>)

 **Simple Python syntax makes coding easy:**<br />
 (<i>By default, [CSS Selectors](https://www.w3schools.com/cssref/css_selectors.asp) are used for finding page elements.</i>)